Beotis — Accenture: Fjord —Eckhaus Latta — Firefly — adidas — YMA FSF — Nautica — Fender — KXSC Radio

 Tucked away in a quiet studio in Arlington Heights, I worked as a production and design intern for Zoe Latta and her team.
 I rarely opened my computer (unless it was for Excel).
 Instead, I would spend a hazy afternoon organizing, folding, packaging, inspecting, and labeling clothes.
 I painted fabric and knitted runway pieces.
 This role brought me a lot of quiet joy and peace in the midst of a stacked spring semester.
 Every material, texture, and color I came across felt like a treat.
 The people around me were wonderful and beautiful.
 I am grateful to have experienced a piece of Eckhaus Latta’s world, as a fan of the brand, the team, and their work.

-In the last semester of university, I took on the most intellectually, emotionally, and politically sensitive role I have ever had.
-Creating accessibility to warmth for refugees in Greece is already a difficult process.
-Processing the nuances of collaboration with global partners and my position taking this role created questions I had never asked myself before.
+In the last semester of university, I took on the most intellectually, emotionally, and politically sensitive role I’ve ever had.
+Creating accessibility to warmth for refugees in Greece is already difficult.
+Processing the nuances of collaboration with global partners and my position taking this role created questions I had never asked myself.
 This experience has been insightful and heartbreaking.
 I am fortunate to have worked within a talented team to tackle this painful issue.

 Spring 2018: By chance, I worked with Ben Herath (designer behind the UltraBoost) to conceptualize and prototype a basketball shoe of the future.